sseraj/exawind-benchmarks/exawind/NREL_Phase_VI_Turbine/README.md

 <!-- This file is automatically compiled into the website.
 Please copy linked files into .website_src/ paths to enable website rendering -->

-[^1]: M. H. Hand et al, "Unsteady Aerodynamics Experiment Phase VI: Wind Tunnel Test Configurations and Available Data Campaigns," NREL/TP-500-29955, 2001.
-[^2]: Sørensen, "CFD Modelling of Laminar-turbulent Transition for Airfoils and Rotors Using the Gamm-Re Model," Wind Energ.
-12:715–733, 2009.

 # NREL Phase VI Rotor
-ExaWind simulations are performed for NREL’s Unsteady Aerodynamics Experiment Phase VI rotor[^1].
+ExaWind simulations are performed for NREL’s Unsteady Aerodynamics Experiment Phase VI rotor [1].
 The experimental conditions of the rotor are summarized below:

 - Tested in the 80 X 120 ft wind tunnel at NASA Ames Research Center
 - Two bladed rotor with a diameter of 10.529 m